alanbuzdar/NodeJS-Runtime/Notes/Results.md

  Investigating further it seems like most of what is taking the time is handling the pings for each client.
 I wonder if I can somehow do this more efficiently.

+ ### I tried batching up my pings together instead of making them all have timers

+ Unfortunately the code ran worse doing this and started failinga round 100k because sending pings to every client took so long that some would timeout